net-lisias-ksp/Principia/Concepts.md

 * The mass used for computing the flight plan is the one when you actually edit the plan.
 It you later do a vessel separation, it will change the mass and will effectively make the flight plan useless: you'll need to delete it and re-create it.

 * There is no good support for rendezvous between vessels.
 You may actually achieve a rendezvous with quite a bit of nudging and fudging and budging, but what is missing is really a plotting frame tied to one vessel that would give a proper view of the approach of the other vessel.

+* Displaying the history may be slow.
+If that happens, you may want to try shortening the history.
+In the future we plan to address this problem by downsampling the history for rendering purposes.